DerekGooding/SimpleMVVM/README.md

 ## How It Works

-SimpleMVVM uses Roslyn source generators to analyze your code at compile time and automatically generate:
+SimpleViewModel uses Roslyn source generators to analyze your code at compile time and automatically generate:

 1. **Command Classes**: Each `[Command]` method gets a corresponding `ICommand` implementation
 2. **Command Properties**: Properties that expose the commands for data binding